 As the debate about Valencia raged, Martin Company officials grew frustrated.
 Aside from the engineering jobs—which often went to engineers trained out of state—Martin was forced to hire technicians from outside the Orlando area too, because there was no technical training available locally.
 At one point, Martin offered Orlando Junior College $1 million to add technical training classes—and open its college to black and Jewish students.
 The OJC board refused.

 Several factors finally broke the stalemate.
-When the Civil Rights Act of 1965 passed, OJC still refused to open its doors to minorities—and lost its eligibility to receive federal financial aid.
-Shortly after that, the Winter Park Chamber of Commerce endorsed the idea of a public community college.
-When new UCF President Charles Millican vocally supported a community college for Orange County—and Sentinel publisher Andersen sold the newspapers—the local school board finally acquiesced.
+When the Civil Rights Act of 1965 passed, OJC still refused to open its doors to minorities — and lost its eligibility to receive federal financial aid, a decision that crippled the college financially.
+Not long thereafter, the Winter Park Chamber of Commerce endorsed the idea of a public community college.
+And when new UCF President Charles Millican also backed the idea of a community college for Orange County, the local school board finally acquiesced.

 Finally, in December 1966, the Orange County School Board voted unanimously to open a public junior college in the fall of 1967.

 “Valencia Community College had the longest gestation period of any of Florida’s public community colleges,” recalled Lee Henderson of the Florida Department of Education.
 “But I’ve often thought that maybe that wasn’t all bad, because when it finally came into being, it came as one of the best-planned and finest community colleges in the country.”

 Until Valencia opened its doors in 1967, blacks who couldn’t afford to move to Tallahassee to attend Florida A&M University or to Daytona Beach to attend Bethune-Cookman College, both historically black colleges and universities, had little choice at home.

 But many blacks in Orlando didn’t earn enough money to go away to school.